demanuel/NewsUP/README.md

 -uploader <uploader id>: the email of the one who is uploading, so it can be later emailed for whoever sees the post.
 Usually this value is a bogus one.

+-ruploader : It will create a random string to use as uploader.
+It will overwrite the switch -uploader.

 -newsgroup <groups>: newsgroups.
 You can have as many as you want.
 This will crosspost the file.

 -nzb <name>: name of the NZB file.